 Call for papers

-hamon consumer law - 10 years on
+Hamon law on consumer affairs – 10 years on

-Promulgated on March 17, 2014, Law no. 2014-344 of March 17, 2014 on consumer affairs, known as the Hamon Law, has strengthened consumer protection vis-à-vis professionals.
+Enacted on March 17, 2014, Law No. 2014-344 of March 17, 2014 on consumer affairs, known as the Hamon Law, strengthened consumer protection against businesses.

 How to respond to the call for proposals?

-Travel and accommodation can be covered.
+Travel and accommodation expenses may be covered.